-- Corporate site rationalisation from consolidation of two CBD sites to one in both Adelaide and Melbourne; - Lower network costs from branch consolidation and ATM closures (70 branches consolidated and 117 ATMs were closed in Australia, 2 branches consolidated, and 18 ATMs were closed in New Zealand); and - · Lower depreciation from the impact of property lease write-downs in Second Half 2021.
+- Corporate site rationalisation from consolidation of two CBD sites to one in both Adelaide and Melbourne; - Lower network costs from branch consolidation and ATM closures (70 branches consolidated and 117 ATMs were closed in Australia, 2 branches consolidated, and 18 ATMs were closed in New Zealand); and - Lower depreciation from the impact of property lease write-downs in Second Half 2021. - 1.
+Refer to Section 4 Note 5 for reported results breakdown.

-Technology expenses were \$598 million (or 35%) lower.
-Excluding notable items, technology expenses decreased \$171 million (or 14%).
+Technology expenses were \$171 million (or 14%) lower.
 Contributors to the decline were:

-- Lower software amortisation following write-downs in Second Half 2021; - · Reduced investment spend, as we complete certain initiatives; and - Lower third-party spend as we move more services in-house.
+- Lower software amortisation following write-downs in Second Half 2021; - · Reduced investment spend, as we complete certain initiatives; and - Lower third party-spend as we move more services in-house.